Dostinex, tablets 0.5 mg 8 pcs

 Hypersensitivity, postpartum psychosis.

-Nervous system disorders: dizziness/vertigo, headache, increased fatigue, somnolence, depression, asthenia, paresthesias, fainting.
+From the nervous system: dizziness/vertigo, headache, fatigue, drowsiness, depression, asthenia, paresthesia, fainting.

-Digestive system disorders: nausea, vomiting, epigastric pain, abdominal pain, constipation, gastritis, dyspepsia.
+From the digestive system: nausea, vomiting, pain in the epigastric region, abdominal pain, constipation, gastritis, dyspepsia.

-Others: mastodynia, nasal bleeding, skin flushing, transient hemianopsia, finger spasms and lower limb muscle cramps (like other ergot derivatives, Dostinex® may have a vasoconstrictor effect).
+Other: mastodynia, nosebleeds, flushing of the face, transient hemianopsia, spasms of blood vessels in the fingers and muscle cramps of the lower extremities (like other ergot derivatives, Dostinex® may have a vasoconstrictor effect).

 Overdose